QubitPi/Ostwind/docs/docs/glossary.md

 ### Request Log

-The Request Log is an extensible log line that Athena emits after a request has been handled and responded to.
+The Request Log is an extensible log line that Ostwind emits after a request has been handled and responded to.
 The data in this log line is built up as the request is processed and it includes information about nearly every phase of processing a request, including how long things took at both fine-grained and aggregate levels.